MaherKaram/snake-royale/README.md

 ### 3. Start the server

-Choose an available TCP port, for example `5555`:
+Choose an available TCP port, for example:

 ```bash
 python server.py 5555
 ```

-For clients running on the same computer, use:
+For clients running on the same machine, use:

 ```text
 127.0.0.1